-Upholding human and labor rights across business activities is a priority within Swedish values

-As companies continue to expand globally, ethical and legal issues gain relevance.
+Upholding human and labour rights across business activities is a priority within Swedish values As companies continue to expand globally, ethical and legal issues gain relevance.
 Violations of human and labor rights have detrimental effects on the business climate.
 Some of Sweden's core values are social welfare and fair treatment of human rights.
 Swedish companies are expected to ensure that their operations and supply chains are free from exploitation, discrimination, or abuse.
 Human rights and labor rights violations, such as forced and child labor, discrimination, and unsafe working conditions, can cause significant harm to workers and communities affected by these practices.

-According to Swedish companies, the observed violations of human and labor rights are virtually non-existent, with only 4 per cent of companies reporting any type of violation.
-When analyzing companies by size, only 8 per cent of small companies reported any violations.
+According to Swedish companies, the observed violations of human and labor rights are virtually non-existent, with only four per cent of companies reporting any type of violation.
+When analysing companies by size, only eight per cent of small companies reported any violations.
 In terms of sectors, the consumer sector appears to be the most vulnerable, with 14 per cent of companies facing such practices.
 Despite the low incidence, companies must remain vigilant to prevent and address any labor and human rights violations within their operations and supply chains.
 HAS YOUR COMPANY IN MEXICO ENCOUNTERED ANY FORM OF HUMAN RIGHTS VIOLATIONS AND/OR LABOUR RIGHTS ABUSE IN ANY OF THE FOLLOWING AREAS?

+NOTE: The number of respondents for this question was 47.
+"Don't know/Not applicable" responses are included but not shown

 CONTACT US

 BUSINESS SWEDEN

 Jenny Engström

 Trade Commissioner of Sweden to Mexico And Country Manager Business Sweden jenny.engstrom@business-sweden.se

 Jesper Bernhardsson

 Senior Project Manager jesper.bernhardsson@business-sweden.se

 Rossana Calderón

 Associate rossana.calderon@business-sweden.se

-María José Aguirre Intern maria.aguirre@business-sweden.se
+María José Aguirre

+Intern maria.aguirre@business-sweden.se

 EMBASSY OF SWEDEN

+Hanna Begler

-Hanna Begler First secretary commercial affairs hanna.begler@gov.se
+First secretary commercial affairs hanna.begler@gov.se